JulianNicholls/Node-with-React/README.md

 * I am saving the display name for a user along with the Google ID and displaying it in the header.

+* Some of my action creators / action names are different.

 ## Git client

 I have used Git at the command-line for 10 years.